 “Our ambition for this project is to provide people with the chance to travel with a pillow that is designed to optimise the quality of their sleep,” added James.

 “The Creative Innovation Zone at UCLan works as an interdisciplinary agency to bring together different students and academics to innovate ideas.
 They facilitated our brief with their highly respected fashion department, it was an obvious choice for us when it came to bringing this new concept to life.
-Beyond fashion, UCLan have some of the best engineering and bio-mechanics teams and facilities in the country.
+Beyond fashion, UCLan has some of the best engineering and bio-mechanics teams and facilities in the country.
 We’ve worked with them on some very serious projects including evaluating severe stroke positioning, posture interventions for Premier League footballers and mechanical back pain solutions.

 “Although this brief is more creative, it is definitely not a gimmick.
 Through Levitex we’re already working with top professional sports teams and even Team GB stars and the entire ParalympicsGB team took a Levitex pillow with them to the Olympic Games in Tokyo.”

-“The consumer world is moving fast so we’re working with some of best future talent at UCLan to make sure we’re looking to the future, at the same time as educating people about the importance of sleep posture and providing the tools to help them optimise it.”
+“The consumer world is moving fast so we’re working with some of the best future talent at UCLan to make sure we’re looking to the future, at the same time as educating people about the importance of sleep posture and providing the tools to help them optimise it.”

 Emma Speed, director of the Creative Innovation Zone at UCLan said: “We were delighted to get involved in such a highly creative brief.
 We’re long-term supporters of Levitex and James’ mission.
 His passion and expertise around sleep posture is second-to-none and being able to help in this way is a brilliant opportunity for our fashion students to launch a new product into the market.
 The winning design really could be the next big thing in the outerwear market, combining fashion, sleep and travel for the very first time.